Poetic Edda: English translations

 The Elder or Poetic Edda has been translated numerous times, the earliest printed edition being that by A. S. Cottle in 1797, though some short sections had been translated as early as the 1670s.
 Some early translators relied on a Latin translation of the Edda, including Cottle.
+The latest translation by Edward Pettit was published in 2023.

 Opinions differ on the best way to translate the text, on the use or rejection of archaic language, and the rendering of terms lacking a clear English analogue.
 Still, Cottle's 1797 translation is now considered very inaccurate.

 A comparison of the second and third verses (lines 5–12) of the Vǫluspá is given below: